 Coffee grounds are too small for the shredding equipment to work.
-Because of this, the grounds will build up over time, eventually leading to backups in your toilet and shower.
+Because of this, the coffee grounds clump and build up over time.
+This can eventually lead to backups in your toilet and shower.

-You can mitigate this problem by flushing the disposal with water to wash away the built-up grounds.
 However, plumbers don’t recommend this as it does not guarantee that you’re getting rid of everything from the disposal or drainage system since finer grounds can get stuck into hard-to-reach places inside the disposal and sink, even if you use a lot of water.

 What Happens If Coffee Grounds Go Down Garbage Disposals?

-Ground coffee beans are naturally good at clumping together, especially with water.
-Combining this with the sticky surface of the insides of your garbage disposal and pipes it creates a drain sludge.
+The Garbage Disposal Blocks - Ground coffee beans are naturally good at clumping together, especially with water.
+When you combine the ground coffee with the sticky surface of the insides of your garbage disposal and pipes it creates a drain sludge.
 This drain sludge can clog up your garbage disposal so it doesn't work.

-You can somewhat lessen this problem by having your septic tank emptied more often because that will help remove the coffee grounds before they can clump together and form larger solids.
+You can lessen this problem by having your septic tank emptied more often because that will help remove the coffee grounds before they can clump together and form larger solids.
 However, this is significant work and can cost a lot of money.

-How To Remove Coffee Ground from Your Disposal (Unclogging Guide)
+How To Remove Coffee Ground From Your Disposal

 Using A Plunger